Get started with

 When you open an assignment select an item link to work on its questions. - Items contain part questions (Part A, B, and so on) —

-For maximum credit, answer all main part questions before the assignment due date.
-If you run out of answer attempts or choose Request Answer, these help you to complete an item, but don't increase your item score. - Some questions provide hints and feedback. —
+If you run out of answer attempts or choose Request Answer, these help you to complete an item, but don't increase your item score. - One or more chances to answer each question —

 - To complete an assignment —